richelleyiren/Meme-generator/README.md

 # Meme-generator

-This is a simple react application that generates memes
+This is a simple react application that generates memes.